Zeeshan-Hamid/Node_ecommerce/README.md

 The website is currently under development
-Please use app.js to initialize the projects.
+The project is BASED on MVC modal so please access those folders to view source code Please use app.js to initialize the projects.

 Current versions of packages installed are below